nfdi4plants/nfdi4plants_ontology/README.md

 ## Contact
-You can contact the ontology curators via the Issues tab or our Helpdesk (https://helpdesk.nfdi4plants.org/).
+You can contact the ontology curators via the Issues tab or our [Helpdesk](https://helpdesk.nfdi4plants.org/).
 We look forward to hearing from you!